• Stories and Events

 Although difficult to spot, Sapo National Park is home to the endangered Pygmy hippopotamus

+Getting to the Park from Monrovia or Roberts International Airport takes a full day.
 As the roads to the park are dirt and can be impassable in the rainy season, the dry season from November to April is typically the best time to visit Sapo National Park.
 Wildlife is easier to spot during these months as well.
-However, remember that wildlife sightings aren't guaranteed, but the sheer thrill of exploring the park will make your trip worthwhile.
+However, remember that wildlife sightings aren't guaranteed, but your chances increase with a good guide.

 Preparing for a canoe ride on the Sinoe River, photo courtesy of Solimar International.